 How long before the Blackhawks are competing for the Stanley Cup again?

 After officially committing to the youth movement in October, the Blackhawks essentially threw in the white towel for 2020-21.
-Now the primary focus going forward is developing young players like Dach, Boqvist, Mitchell, Kubalik, etc., and hoping they can come together and create something special.
-Until the Blackhawks do not have to rely solely on Kane, it will be hard to compete for a playoff spot the next couple of seasons.
-There may be a chance to make the postseason in 2021-22, but the Blackhawks likely will not compete for a Stanley Cup until at least 2022-23 or 2023-24.
+The primary focus going forward is developing young players like Dach, Boqvist, Mitchell, Kubalik, etc., and hoping they can come together and create something special by 2022-23 or 2023-24.

 How much longer do Patrick Kane and Jonathan Toews have in Chicago?

-Both Kane and Toews are signed on with the Blackhawks for the next three seasons with an AAV of $10.5 million and a full no-movement clause.
+Kane and Toews are signed for the next three seasons with an AAV of $10.5 million and a full no-movement clause.
 Even when those contracts expire after 2022-23, it is hard to imagine the Blackhawks letting either player walk in free agency with all their history.
-Bowman made it abundantly clear that both players are expected to remain in Chicago throughout the rebuilding process.